HFAnalyticsLab/NDL_CYPMH_Wales/README.md

 ## Getting started

-In SAIL Project 1330, ‘df_data_prep_cleanup.sql’ was run first to create the cohort and case lists for all outputs.
+In SAIL Project 1330, ‘create_cohort_and_caselist.sql’ was run first to create the cohort and case lists for all outputs.
 Then the following files were run for each publication output:
 - Health Foundation NDL Briefing [add link when published]:
   * In SAIL Project 1330:
-    * ‘HFbriefing_export.rmd’ was run to produce the outputs included in the Health Foundation Briefing
+    * ‘NDLWales_HealthFoundationBriefing.rmd’ was run to produce the outputs included in the Health Foundation Briefing
 - Academic publication [in progress]:
   * In SAIL Project 1330:
     * ‘df_obj1 wastpaper.rmd’ was run for the main analysis